 The great part is that you can even save the leftover meatloaf in the freezer for another day you feel like treating your dog.

 4. Thanksgiving Kong

-While your dog is a member of the family, dog owners know that eating Thanksgiving dinner can be a hassle if you own a dog.
-Every owner has sat at the table and suddenly felt a nose on the lap or a dog walking under the table looking for scraps.
+While your dog is a member of the family, dog parents know that eating Thanksgiving dinner can be a hassle if you haven a dog.
+We’ve all sat at the table and suddenly felt a nose on the lap or a dog walking under our feet looking for scraps.

 To keep them busy, fill a kong with this Thanksgiving sweet potato and turkey mixture.
 This is the perfect solution for keeping your dog a part of the Thanksgiving fun without them bothering your guests for food.